-Click OK once you are done editing your cabinet to close out of the Base Cabinet Specification dialog.
+Click OK once you are done editing your cabinet to close out of the dialog.

-Select View> Library Browser from the menu to open the library and browse to Architectural> Fixtures> Sinks> Kitchen Sinks> Apron Front and choose the appropriate apron front sink.
+Select View> Library Browser from the menu to open the library if it's not already open, and browse to Home Designer Core Catalogs> Architectural> Fixtures> Sinks> Kitchen Sinks> Apron Front.